 Safeguarding Adults and Children

 Safeguarding is effectively protecting children and adults at risk from abuse or neglect.
 All NHS commissioned services have a key role to play in safeguarding and promoting the welfare of children and adults at risk of harm, as safeguarding is everybody’s business.
 Safeguarding children is a statutory duty under section 11 of the Children Act 2004 and in accordance with government guidance in ‘Working Together to Safeguard Children’ 2015.
-There is currently no legal framework for adult safeguarding but the introduction of the Care and Support Bill will set out the first statutory framework for adult safeguarding which intends to prevent and reduce the risk of abuse or neglect to adults in vulnerable situations.
+The framework for Adult Safeguarding was set out in the Care Act in 2014 which came into effect in April 2015.

 The Safeguarding professionals and The Quality Team have a system of quality assurance processes in place which provides information about the safety, effectiveness and patient experience of services commissioned by East and North Herts CCG.
 The purpose is to monitor provider quality information and data for trends and themes, compliance with local and national requirements (all providers of NHS care including: acute hospitals, care homes (nursing and residential), community and mental health services, independent hospitals and domiciliary care agencies.
 A part of this process is to undertake a detailed analysis, interpretation and triangulation of hard and soft intelligence.
 The information from both the data and from regular announced and unannounced visits to providers to inform key lines of enquiry for follow up with providers at quality review meetings and where necessary to escalate any immediate or emergent issues and concerns.